NicodemusGurion/nicodemusgurion.github.io/dawah/rebekah-3-years-old.md

 What a sinful person in the Bible did or did not do is irellevant, since Christians do not follow Isaac or any other sinful person, but follow the sinless Jesus.
 Muslims however do follow a sinful pedophile as their moral example.

-# Muslims bring it up because they know that pedophilia evil
+# Muslims bring it up because they know that pedophilia is evil

 If Rebecca was married at 3 years old, do you personally think that Isaac was a good moral example?